 • And more

-Applicants will be required to provide copies of relevant documents (e.g., quotes, estimates, permits, licensing, assessment report, study, plan, design drawing, map, photo, letter of support, cost-breakdown, Cost-Benefit Analysis, project schedule, project related correspondence) and/or status and copy of applications for any permits pending supplementary materials in support of their application (e.g., budget, water licence, change approval).
-These documents are uploaded through the IAF Client Portal as attachments to the application.
+Applicants will be required to provide copies of relevant documents (e.g., quotes, estimates, permits, licensing, assessment report, study, plan, design drawing, map, photo, letter of support, cost-breakdown, cost-benefit analysis, project schedule, project related correspondence) and/or status and copy of applications for any permits pending supplementary materials in support of their application (e.g., budget, water licence, change approval).
+These documents can be uploaded through the IAF Client Portal as attachments to the application.

 Applicants are encouraged to include only activities they are confident will be completed on time and within budget limits.

-Applications for funding should be complete at the time of submission (including any required documentation).
-If any required documentation is not submitted with the application, it will be returned to the applicant requesting missing information and will be given an updated position in the queue based on the new timestamp (time of re-submission).
+Funding applications should be complete at the time of submission (including any required permitting).
+If any required documentation is not submitted with the application, it will be returned to the applicant requesting missing information, which can slow down funding decision timelines.

 Need help with IAF’s Client Portal?